About the U.S. National Parks Typography Poster

-The National Parks Typography Poster is 13″ x 19″ and printed on “Conservation,” a 100% recycled, domestically produced (80 lb.) paper stock with soy-based inks.
+The U.S. National Parks Typography Poster is 13″ x 19″ and printed on “Conservation,” a 100% recycled, domestically produced paper stock with soy-based inks.
 It is an original work by Robert Decker.
-The National Parks Typography Poster features the names of all 59 National Parks — all in the shape of the United States!
+The National Parks Typography Poster features the names of all 60 National Parks — all in the shape of the United States!
 The name of each park is styled in the classic 1935 National Park font, giving it a bit of a retro look-and-feel.
 The size of each park name is weighted to the total number of annual visits…so it’s kind of like a tag cloud!
-To celebrate the National Park Service Centennial, the poster also features a seal with “100th Anniversary” and “1916-2016”.
 From start to finish, each poster is 100% American Made.

 About America’s National Parks

 The United States has 60 protected areas known as National Parks that are operated by the National Park Service, an agency of the Department of the Interior.
 National parks must be established by an act of the United States Congress.
 The first National Park, Yellowstone, was signed into law by President Ulysses S. Grant in 1872.
 The Organic Act of 1916 created the National Park Service “to conserve the scenery and the natural and historic objects and wildlife therein, and to provide for the enjoyment of the same in such manner and by such means as will leave them unimpaired for the enjoyment of future generations.”
 Seven U.S. National Parks (including six in Alaska) are paired with a National Preserve, areas with different levels of protection that are administered together but considered separate units.